-Using metric units, ASPRS recommends 100 static vertical check points for the first 2500 square kilometer area within the project.
-This provides a statistically defensible number of samples on which to base a valid vertical accuracy assessment.
+Using metric units, ASPRS recommends 100 static vertical check points for the first 2500 square kilometer area within the project, which provides a statistically defensible number of samples on which to base a valid vertical accuracy assessment.

 For horizontal testing of areas >2500 km2, clients should determine the number of additional horizontal check points, if any, based on criteria such as resolution of imagery and extent of urbanization.